rontdz/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-0.md

 1. Vault Authentication Methods
 1. Vault Policies
 1. Hands-on Labs - Vault Basics
-1. Dynamic Database Secrets
+1. Dynamic Database Secrets (w/ Labs)
-1. Hands-on Labs - Vault Dynamic Database Credentials
-1. Encryption as a Service
-1. Hands-on Labs - Vault Encryption as a Service
+1. Encryption as a Service (w/ Labs)

 ???
 The table of contents for the workshop